ixanza/tranquility/README.md

 ## Creating your Character

-Tranquillity uses Skyrim Unbound Reborn as its Alternate Start.
+Tranquility uses Skyrim Unbound Reborn as its Alternate Start.
 When the game begins you will be looking over a destroyed Helgen.
 This is where initial scripts are started and should be left alone for about 10-15 seconds.
 Once it is done you can configure your desired start using the Skyrim Unbound MCM setting.
 When you are happy with your desired start choice, hit Begin in the MCM. **For the sake of compatibility, please do not create a non dragonborn character**.
 I am not going to stop you but do not expect the game to function 100% with a feature that disables a core part of Skyrim.

 Once you begin you will be taken to character creation and then to your new game